 Called in on a Tuesday morning.
 What a drag.
-One of the drawbacks of the restaurant business are the odd hours.
-Of course that is also one of its many advantages too.
-When you work in the highest grossing restaurant in the nation ($37 million) you are going to have to make some sacrifices.
+But it happens every day in the restaurant business.
+Every day is everyday, until it isn’t, right?
+One of the drawbacks of working in the restaurant business are the odd hours.
+Of course, that is also one of the many advantages too.
+When working in the highest grossing restaurant in the nation ($37 million) sacrifices are going to have to be made.
 Especially if that restaurant is in one of the City’s most iconic landmarks.

 This particular Tuesday it is breakfast for a group of insurance people (contain your excitement).
 Oddly people who work with numbers all day long are notoriously unable to figure out a proper tip on a bill, inevitably their math is wrong, and invariably it is in their favor.
-I don’t know why this is: I just know that it is.
-On top of that they are British, meaning that a 10 percent tip will be the starting point.
+Not sure why this is, just know that it is.
+On top of that they are British, meaning that a 10 percent tip will probably be the starting point.
 Double ouch.

-But you just never know.
+But one never knows.
 Maybe they will order the 1928 Chateau Lafite-Rothschild on the menu for $3000.
 Ten percent of that is $300, just for opening a bottle of wine.
-Restaurant people have to be optimists; otherwise the pessimism drives you right out the door.
+Restaurant people have to be optimists; otherwise, the pessimism drives them right out the door.

 Throw in the fact that this restaurant is just one of a cluster of restaurants and bars all located ostensibly for the view and the words “try harder” come to mind.
 This group of “risk evaluators” isn’t even going to be in the main dining room but in the smaller more intimate conference center located below the main restaurant.
 There will be other regular breakfast goers at another third restaurant next door, but on this Tuesday the banquet facility is using staff that normally doesn’t work.
 Oh well.
 Another day, another dollar.
 Breakfast at 8 a.m. and a discussion of risk to follow at 9 a.m.

-Reviewers will often say, “People are just going for the view.”
-But this 50,000 square foot complex has garnered unparallelled reviews.
+Reviewers often say, “People are just going for the view.”
+But this 50,000 square foot complex has garnered unparalleled reviews.
 Especially after a recent $25 million facelift.

 You just can’t buy that kind of publicity.
 It attracts a lot of attention, often from people not even in the industry.
 And you know what they say, all attention is good attention.

-Breakfast service goes off without a hitch.
+Breakfast is served.
 Coffee and tea are served, although only 16 of the conference goers actually show up.
-Perhaps some eggs were returned and perhaps extra cream was ordered, but nothing too unusual for a Tuesday morning.
-The restaurant had a staff of 72 people and with 76 people seated for breakfast in the other restaurant (and the 16 conference attendees) it was nearly one to one employee to customer.
+Perhaps some eggs were returned and perhaps extra cream was ordered, it always is, but nothing too unusual for a Tuesday morning.
+The restaurant’s staff is 72 people and with 76 people seated for breakfast in the other restaurant (and the 16 conference attendees) it was nearly one to one employee to customer.

 What could possibly go wrong?